magentapenguin/good-theme/README.md

 # Good theme

-is a good theme?
-idk, i just made this for fun as a test. looks good.
+I just made this for fun, and to make a theme that I like.